 Every sentence must have a subject and a verb and expresses a complete idea.
 A sentence that is missing a subject or a verb is incomplete.
 It is called a fragment.

+Incorrect Correct

-Incorrect Correct I like Magetan.
+I like Magetan.
 Is a clean city.
 (Subject is missing.
 I like Magetan.
-It is a clean city They are successful.
+It is a clean city.

 They succesful.
-(Verb is missing)
+(Verb is They are succesful.

+missing)